 Chief Science / Head, Founder

-Isabella is Associate Professor at the UNSW School of Business.
+Isabella is a Professor at the UNSW School of Business.
 She is an experienced researcher and has received many awards for teaching excellence.
 She is renowned for her ageing and maths research, which covers computational economics, statistical analysis, and experimental design.
 She has over 9 years of experience in gameplay and the use of gamification as a platform for teaching.

 For more details, see Isabella’s website.

 Alberto is Associate Professor at the UNSW School of Business.
 He has taught Micro 1 to 9,000+ students and won many awards, including UNSW’s highest teaching excellence award (Heinz Harant).
 He was also the 1st recipient of ASB students choice award, and went on winning it again in 2015.
 He is an expert in economic theory, experimental design, and programming.
 Playconomics is the result of 9+ years of research on using gamification to boost student engagement.

 Aleksa graduated from University of Technology Sydney with a BSc in Games Development.
 He is a highly passionate programmer, expert at identify and fixing problems.
 As his Unity and C# XNA games show, he is someone always pushing for advanced technology and functionality even when required to go above and beyond to develop such features.